-As a company that has been leading the way in sustainable packaging solutions for a number of years, we’re well versed in the jargon that comes with the territory.
+We’re well versed in the Glossary of Terms that comes with the territory.
+As a company that has been leading the way in sustainable packaging solutions for a number of years,

 When speaking to our customers and clients, we’re often asked to explain what some terms mean.
 We thought we’d note down some of these so that we can put together this simple guide for customers to refer to.
-If you’d like any clarification on some terms, please let us know.
+If you’d like any clarification on this glossary of terms, please let us know.

 Able to break down and blend back in with the earth, given the right conditions and presence of microorganisms, fungi or bacteria.
 Ideally, but not always, no toxins are left behind.

 Biodegradable bioplastics are designed to break down along with food waste but only under high-temperature industrial composting conditions.

 A generic term for any tradable certificate or permit deemed to allow a company, within an emissions trading scheme, to emit one tonne of CO2 equivalent.
 This covers CO2 or any of the other greenhouse gases.

 A term often used in place of greenhouse gas emissions (see below).

 Total emissions of greenhouse gases (in carbon equivalent) for an activity or organisation over a given period of time.